Nut-Free Pesto with Fresh Basil (No Pine Nuts)

-Vibrant green nut-free pesto in a jar surrounded by basil leaves on a wooden board.
+Vibrant green nut-free pesto in a jar surrounded by basil leaves on a wooden board, zoomed in.

 Ingredients